technologyashands/technologyashands.github.io/_artists/matilde-alessandra.md

 The inclination to use words has crept in more and more in the past couple of years, a result of my fascination with all luminous signage: the very concept of a message that is conveyed and amplified by light, that becomes more powerful and alluring through light, for me is simply amazing.

 It also stems from a desire to bring my work to a more expressive level: by contrast my light installations are often about formal elegance and balance, so I was compelled to develop works where I could really say something.
-I play with the rawness of words and phrases placed within formal, startlingly graceful settings."
-Matilde Alessandra
+I play with the rawness of words and phrases placed within formal, startlingly graceful settings." -Matilde Alessandra